ritonun/pypygui/README.md

 PyPyGui
 =============

-PyPyGui is a GUI/HUD library for pygame.
+PyPyGui is a GUI library for pygame.
+It is made to easily handle all gui elements.

+## ToDo
-## WIP
+### WIP
 current work: refactor class behavior
 	-> Global GUI class
 	-> Label class